j3ffhubb/simplecf/README.md

 #Why not use Cumulus?

 Cumulus is good, but I prefer something based on a more traditional templating language like Mustache, that doesn't attempt to ensure the source template still builds something valid even without Cumulus (a bad design constraint IMHO).
 Cumulus accepts Mustache-style tags, but can only accept them as environment variables, and not in the Yaml files.

-A pure templating-language approach is much simpler, and much easier to understand.
-Rather than using 2 different data formats (JSON and YAML), simplecf uses only JSON.
+A pure templating-language approach is simpler and easier to maintain, because the data file only has to do naive substitution of tags, instead of mimicking the structure of the Cloudformation template.
+This also means that you could conceivably re-use data files between completely disparate templates, and eliminate a lot of boilerplate mapping code in the "Parameters" section of your templates.

 #How to use